twocentstudios/goalie/README.md

 - Using non-Gregorian calendars may cause issues.
 - There may be localization issues.
 - The history view should use a graph.
+- Proper macOS menu items should be available.

 ## Brief notes about the implementation